dthuang3/tetris-but-harder/DEVELOPMENT.md

 * Display the next piece on side bar
 * Replaced the "type" parameter for each tetromino with the TetrominoPieceType enum instead of using chars
 * Added unit tests for Game class
-* Decided against having clear line function because it is hard to get infinite precision in Box2D to measure a cleared line and even harder for user to even make a row
+* ~~Decided against having clear line function because it is hard to get infinite precision in Box2D to measure a cleared line and even harder for user to even make a row~~
 * Created a new game on mouse click rather than resetting game, logically, because it is "new" game and fixes the memory leak error due to no delete at end of game
 * Added PROPOSAL.md
 * Still need to:
     *[ ] Clean up magic numbers / use consts / fix spacing and comments *[ ] Documentation / README.md
-    *[ ] Game Over Screen to see score
+    *[ ] ~~Game Over Screen to see score~~
 * Extra ideas (continued):
     * [ ] Pause feature (menu if time)
         * menu will have resume, new game, quit

+### 5/2/20
+* Feature to clear lines when the row is matched end to end (10 blocks/squares/fixtures)
+* Separate the tetrominos into 4 squares instead of 2 rectangles to allow them to be deleted properly when clearing lines
+* Still need to:
+    *[ ] Clean up magic numbers / use consts / fix spacing and comments *[ ] Documentation / README.md
+    *[ ] Pause ability (not necessarily a visible menu)